Best Hotels for Afternoon Tea

 Laidback luxury and slow-paced days allow guests to travel back in time.

 There is plenty of history in this neck of the woods.
 First, Jesuit fathers arrived in the mid-1600s, then French trappers, and by the late 1800s the industrialists, who decided to build Grand Hotel.
 Even though the property was expanded later, it was definitely a large project to establish this "grand lady" in the middle of nowhere — or at least in the middle of a big lake that freezes in the winter — at that time.
 When this magnificent hotel opened in 1887, it attracted wealthy travelers seeking a summer retreat.

 Today, its busy season continues to be mid-June through the end of August.
-It’s particularly crowded during yacht races and festivals, and is also popular for large conferences.
-Still, no matter how many fellow guests are checked in, you’ll feel as if you’ve escaped to a gentler place and time.
+It’s particularly crowded during yacht races and festivals, and is also popular for large conferences and weddings.
+Still, no matter how many fellow guests check in, you’ll feel as if you’ve escaped to a gentler place and time.
 Cars are not allowed on the island, and guests can get around by horse-drawn carriage.
-You may arrive at the hotel by boat or in a light airplane.
 The location is prime, a real haven of peace, where the clock stops and romance begins.
-In fact, the producers of the 1980 romantic classic "Somewhere in Time," featuring Jane Seymour and Christopher Reeve, shot on location at the hotel.
+In fact, the producers of the 1980 romantic movie "Somewhere in Time," featuring Jane Seymour and Christopher Reeve, shot on location at the hotel.

-A bastion of Old World hospitality and charm takes you back in time.
-This hotel might be a very good prescription for relaxation.
-A week or just a few days here will change your life.
-The Musser family, now in its third generation of ownership, describes Grand Hotel as "the crown jewel of pristine, secluded Mackinac Island; Grand Hotel has been the world's largest summer hotel since 1887."
+A bastion of Old World hospitality and charm, this hotel is a good prescription for relaxation.
+The Musser family, now in its third generation of ownership, describes Grand Hotel as "the crown jewel of pristine, secluded Mackinac Island ... the world's largest summer hotel since 1887."
 Will they ever break tradition and open in the winter?
-Time will tell.
+We wish, but only time will tell.